As each one has received a special gift,

 of the manifold grace of God.
 1 Peter 4:10

-Welcome to the Stewardship and Development office of the Archdiocese of Oklahoma City.
+Welcome to the Secretariat for Stewardship and Development in the Archdiocese of Oklahoma City.
 Our mission is one of service to the parishes and ministries of the Archdiocese of Oklahoma City.
 Under the guidance of Archbishop Coakley, we seek to empower individuals to utilize their God given gifts (time, talent, and treasure) in service to others.
 We seek to Go Make Disciples.

 At its core, Christian Stewardship is about the concept that all we have – everything – is a gift from God to us.
 The gift of time, of talent, of financial resources, all of these come from God and we seek to give back God’s gifts with abundance.